department-of-veterans-affairs/vets-website/_vre/family-members.md

 ### Available benefits

 - Educational and vocational counseling
-- Exploring your abilities, aptitudes, and interests
+- Help exploring your abilities, aptitudes, and interests
-- Identifying a career path
+- Help identifying a career path
 - Planning the best use of your VA benefits

 </div>